A great hobby

 The farm is owned by some very nice Dutch people who work very hard.
 They care for the welfare of their animals, and are proud of the products of the farm.

 Edit: It seems that the family has moved on since 2002, I have no idea whether the farm is still run in the same way, or even if the family has moved their business elsewhere.

 It is easy to make cheese at home.
 Expensive gear is not necessary, all that is needed are some cheese-forms and a cutter for the curd.
 Fresh cheese can already be eaten one day after the production.
 When making Gouda cheese, it will take a couple of weeks after curing and pressing to let the cheese ripen before it can be tasted.
 For old Gouda cheese it will take even several months (or longer).

 The most important issue for succesful cheese-making is working cleanly and accurately.
 And for the maturing of the Gouda cheese it is essential to have a well ventilated spot.

 Gouda cheese is a pressed, compact cheese, so a cheese press is needed.
 It is not difficult to make a cheese press from pieces of timber laying around in the shed, but the simplest press is two buckets: place the cheese mould in the first bucket on top of a small plate to prevent the cheese resting in the pressed liquids, the other bucket is placed on top of the mould and filled with several pints of water.
 Do not fill the bucket to the rim, the cheese will then be crushed rather than pressed.

-For those who are interested in making cheese at home: the Dutch company The Cheese Moulds Shop has al kinds of cheese moulds that can be ordered online.
+For those who are interested in making cheese at home: the Dutch Cheese Moulds Shop has al kinds of cheese moulds that can be ordered online.

 Raw or pasteurized milk